microsoft/fluentui/.github/CONTRIBUTING.md

 An application should always have an element with [focus][7] when in use.
 The user can change the focused element by:

-- pressing TAB/shift+TAB keys to navigate through the components
+- pressing tab/shift+tab keys to navigate through the components
 - pressing arrow keys to navigate through children (for example menu items in menu)
 - using the screen reader with or without virtual cursor

-Fluent UI uses Office UI Fabric [FocusZone][8] for basic TAB and arrow key focus handling.
+Fluent UI v0 uses the [FocusZone][8] component for basic tab and arrow key focus handling.
 To use the focus zone, you can use the `focusZone` configuration in the behavior (for example see [MenuItemBehavior][9]).

 Focused component needs to be clearly visible.
-This is handled in Fluent UI by focus indicator functionality.
+This is handled in Fluent UI v0 by focus indicator functionality.
 Focus indicator will be displayed only if the application is in keyboard mode.
 Application switches to keyboard mode when a key relevant to navigation is pressed.
 It disables keyboard mode on mouse click events.

 To style the focused component, you can use the `isFromKeyboard` utility and prop.
 See [Button component][10] and [Button style][11] for reference.